ccordoba12/diffusion-of-innovations-model/README.md

 1. Set model parameters for a given run in `all_parameters.py`.
 2. Run `run_analysis.py`
-3. The result is a plot and a json file with the parameters of simulation.
+3. The results are several plots and a json file with the parameters of simulation.
 Both are saved in a *Results* subdirectory in this same directory.